A Parameter-free Adaptive Resonance Theory-based Topological Clustering Algorithm Capable of Continual Learning: Abstract

 \section{Abstract}

-In general, a similarity threshold (i.e., a vigilance parameter) for a node learning process in Adaptive Resonance Theory (ART)-based algorithms has a significant impact on clustering performance.
+{In general, a similarity threshold (i.e., a vigilance parameter) for a node learning process in Adaptive Resonance Theory (ART)-based algorithms has a significant impact on clustering performance.
 In addition, an edge deletion threshold in a topological clustering algorithm plays an important role in adaptively generating well-separated clusters during a self-organizing process.
-In this paper, we propose a new parameter-free ART-based topological clustering algorithm capable of continual learning by introducing parameter estimation methods.
-Experimental results with synthetic and real-world datasets show that the proposed algorithm has superior clustering performance to the state-of-the-art clustering algorithms without any parameter pre-specifications.
+In this paper, we propose an ART-based topological clustering algorithm that integrates parameter estimation methods for both the similarity threshold and the edge deletion threshold.
+The similarity threshold is estimated using a determinantal point process-based criterion, while the edge deletion threshold is defined based on the age of edges.
+Experimental results with synthetic and real-world datasets show that the proposed algorithm has superior clustering performance to state-of-the-art clustering algorithms without requiring parameter specifications specific to the datasets.
+Source code is available at \url{https://github.com/Masuyama-lab/CAE}}